camac/dora/Readme.md

 * How to hide any updates from Git Status which are Meta Information only
 * How to deal with Merge Conflict
+* Remove the noteinfo element
+* Remove the replicaid attribute from the note element
+* Remove the version attribute from the note element
 * Diff filter to ignore NoteInfo and check in standard values for
 * Clean Filter for checking in values
   * Sequence Number